Dog Neutering is an Emotive Subject for Welfare and Population Reasons but let’s Take a Look at the Facts…

 Increased Cruciate Rupture

-Thus with no estrogen to shut it down, these animals can continue to grow and wind up with abnormal growth patterns and bone structure.
+Thus with no oestrogen to shut it down, these animals can continue to grow and wind up with abnormal growth patterns and bone structure.
 This results in irregular body proportions.

 Grumbach (2000) quotes Chris Zink, DVM to explain the problem with neutering males and females early and cruciate rupture – “For example, if the femur has achieved its genetically determined normal length at 8 months when a dog gets spayed or neutered, but the tibia, which normally stops growing at 12 to 14 months of age continues to grow, then an abnormal angle may develop at the stifle.
 In addition, with the extra growth, the lower leg below the stifle likely becomes heavier (because it is longer), and may cause increased stresses on the cranial cruciate ligament.”